mynameisfho/My-Data-Analyst-Portofolio/When Was the Best Era of Video Games?/README.md

-Video games are big business: the global gaming market is projected to be worth more than $300 billion by 2027 according to Mordor Intelligence.
-With so much money at stake, the major game publishers are hugely incentivized to create the next big hit.
-But are games getting better, or has the golden age of video games already passed?
+### Video games are a big industry,
+with the global gaming market expected to surpass $300 billion by 2027, according to Mordor Intelligence.
+With such high stakes, major game publishers are heavily motivated to produce the next blockbuster hit.
+But are video games truly improving, or has the best era of gaming already come and gone?

-In this project, you'll analyze video game critic and user scores as well as sales data for the top 400 video games released since 1977.
-You'll search for a golden age of video games by identifying release years that users and critics liked best, and you'll explore the business side of gaming by looking at game sales data.
+In this project, we analyze critics and user scores, along with sales data, for the top 400 video games released since 1977.
+The goal is to determine if there was a "best era" of gaming by identifying the release years that were most favored by users and critics.
+Additionally, we investigate into the business side by examining sales data for these games.

-Your search will involve joining datasets and comparing results with set theory.
-You'll also filter, group, and order data.
-Make sure you brush up on these skills before trying this project!
-The database contains two tables.
-Each table has been limited to 400 rows for this project, but you can find the complete dataset with over 13,000 games on Kaggle.
+The analysis will require joining datasets and applying set theory comparisons.
+The database contains two tables, each limited to 400 rows for this project.

-### `game_sales` table
+### `games_sales` table

 | Column | Definition | Data Type |
 |-|-|-|